-This pineapple dump cake recipe is a delicious and easy dessert that only requires 4 ingredients, including cake mix and crushed pineapple.
-Make this fruity and flavorful dessert in no time!
+This pineapple dump cake is the easiest fruity dessert you'll ever make, with just 4 ingredients, including cake mix and crushed pineapple.
+Sweet, simple, and ready in minutes!

-What's the difference in a cobbler and a dump cake?
+What's the difference between a cobbler and a dump cake?

 Crispiness.
 I like to keep a cobbler nice and creamy, with almost dumpling-like layers of cakey goodness throughout.
 A dump cake is crispy on top, contrasting with the ooey-gooey warm fruit on the bottom layer.